-Take the stitch witchery and lay it on top of the strip.
-With the iron on the steam setting, hold it above the stitch witchery so it melts slightly and sticks to the fabric.
+Take the 5/8″ Dritz Stitch Witchery and lay it on top of the strip.
+With the iron on the steam setting, hold it above the Stitch Witchery so it melts slightly and sticks to the fabric.

 Extend the markings for the dowels to the edges.
 Lay the strip across the fabric so the area between the fold and seam is centered on the markings.
 You can use a straight edge to straighten the strip before pinning it in a couple of places.

-Iron to bond the stitch witchery to the fabric.
+Iron to bond the strip to the fabric, following the instructions on the Stitch Witchery.
 Repeat for the rest of the strips.

 Remove the pins, clip the bottom corners, and turn the shade right side out.
 Starting with the bottom, carefully pull the dowels up through the top opening.

-Fold the bottom up 2.5”, and iron.
-You can sew across with a regular straight stitch, but if you don’t want the thread to be visible on the front, use the blind hem stitch on your machine if possible.
+Fold the bottom up 2 ½” and iron.
+You can sew across with a regular straight stitch, but if you don’t want the thread to be visible on the front, use the blind hem stitch on your machine if available.
 Pin so that the sharp ends are facing down and the other end is overhanging the edge.
 Fold the hem under so the end of the fabric is showing about ¼”.

 Attach the blind hem foot, which has an extra dividing piece to guide the fabric.
 Position the fabric so the fold is against the left side of the guide.
 Find the blind hem stitch on your machine.
 There may be several variations.
 I’m using #11 on this machine.